Flexible Work at Dartmouth

 Flexible Work Policy

+While most work at Dartmouth is performed on campus, non-faculty employees are able to request a flexible work arrangement.
 Employees and Supervisors interested in a flexible work arrangement should first review the Flexible Work policy.
 This policy provides fundamental information about eligibility for flexible work and the process for initiating and evaluating staff requests.

 Policies to Review